george-wood/cpdb/README.md

 # cpdb

-Chicago Police Database

-Preprocess assignment, use of force, arrest, ticket, and stop and search data.
+Preprocess assignment, use of force, arrest, ticket, and stop and search data from the Chicago Police Department.
 The preprocessing uses the [`cpdata`](https://github.com/george-wood/cpdata) package and a make-like pipeline using [`targets`](https://github.com/ropensci/targets).

 ## Development